When will the first cookbook be published? (And what’s happening while we wait?)

 You keep using that word, “local.”
 Do you only mean Tacoma?

-When it comes to ingredient sources, we consider the Pacific Northwest to be our local food system.
+When it comes to ingredient sources, I consider the Pacific Northwest to be our local food system.

-In terms of restaurants, businesses, and nonprofits, we’re focused on the 253 area code, which centers on Tacoma but includes neighboring communities.
-The first book includes eateries from Federal Way, Milton, Parkland, Steilacoom, and Gig Harbor.
+In terms of restaurants, businesses, and nonprofits, I’m focused on the 253 area code, which centers on Tacoma but includes neighboring communities.
+The first book includes eateries from Milton, Parkland, Steilacoom, Gig Harbor, and very-nearly Federal Way.

 The book is called Tacoma Aroma: Savor the Flavor… why are non-Tacoma restaurants included?